ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

         - The `volumeMounts` contains three mount points:

           - MountPath `/etc/mysql/my.cnf`\
             The default path where MariaDB has its `my.cnf` file.
-This `my.cnf` file is the one you created before, and you'll load it later in the `db-mariadb` config map resource.
+This `my.cnf` file is the one you created before, and you will put it later in the `db-mariadb` config map resource.

           - MountPath `/docker-entrypoint-initdb.d/initdb.sh`\
-            The path `/docker-entrypoint-initdb.d` is a special one within the MariaDB container, prepared to execute (in alphabetical order) any shell or SQL scripts you put in here just the **first time** this container is executed.
+            The path `/docker-entrypoint-initdb.d` is a special one within the MariaDB container, prepared to execute (in alphabetical order) any shell or SQL scripts you put in here just the first time this container is executed.
 This way you can initialize databases or create extra users, as your `initdb.sh` script does.
-You'll also include `initdb.sh` in the `db-mariadb` config map resource.
+You will also include `initdb.sh` in the `db-mariadb` config map resource.

           - MountPath `/var/lib/mysql`\
             This is the default data folder of MariaDB.
-It is where the volume `mariadb-storage`'s filesystem will be mounted into.
+It is where the volume `mariadb-storage`'s filesystem is going to be mounted into.

       - Container `metrics` is for the Prometheus metrics exporter service related to the MariaDB server: